robinweser/fela/README.md

 You may alternatively use `npm i --save fela`.

 ## Benefits
-* High Predictablity
-* Dynamic Styling
+* Predictable Styling
 * Scoped Atomic CSS
-* Dead-Code Elimination
+* No Specificity Issues
+* No Naming Conflicts
 * Framework-Agnostic
 * Huge Ecosystem
-* Component-Based Styling
-* Universal Rendering
-* Many CSS Features

 ## The Gist
-Fela's core principle is to consider [style as a function of state](https://medium.com/@rofrischmann/styles-as-functions-of-state-1885627a63f7#.6k6i4kdch).<br>
+Fela's core principle is to consider [style as a function of state](http://fela.js.org/docs/introduction/Principles.html).<br>
 The whole API and all plugins and bindings are built on that idea.<br>
 It is reactive and auto-updates once registered to the DOM.<br>